Current Group Members

 Office: B81 Riley-Robb Hall

 Young Joon received his BS in Biological Engineering at Cornell University.
-He joined the Wu lab in the Fall of 2015.
 As a graduate researcher in the Wu Lab, Young Joon is studying the effect that the sugar glycation of the 3D collagen ECM has on the tumor cell and tumor spheroid invasion.
 Additionally, Young Joon is involved in various tumor microfluidic device experiments to enhance our understanding of different chemokines that results in the chemoinvasion of the cancer cells and cancer spheroids in the ECM microenvironments.

 Fangchen Liu, Graduate Student